 In addition, no campus community member or member of the public shall be denied access to any special event as a result of a disability.
 The campus organization responsible for hosting any such event shall bear the responsibility for any costs associated with providing all necessary reasonable accommodation for event patrons, and shall budget for the potential need for accommodation at any given event accordingly.

 All University publications, brochures, handbooks, syllabi, phone directories, etc., intended to convey information regarding courses, programs, or general information to students or members of the public shall be made available in alternate formats such as Braille, large print, or recorded, hearing-accessible media.
 In most cases, a request for alternate format of printed material, whether for brochures, pamphlets, or event announcements, requires that a text-only electronic version of the publication or announcement be made available.
 Individuals can then access the information through screen reading software, or by modifying the font size, color, etc., of the printed text.
-For information on creating alternate format of materials, campus staff can visit the website “For Professional Development of Accessible Technology in the CSU”, http://teachingcommons.cdl.edu/access/.

 All such printed materials shall include an appropriate notice of Fresno State’s policy of nondiscrimination.
 All such printed materials shall include one of the following statements, determined as appropriate: